 Carmen is a first generation, bilingual, queer Xicana.
 Raised in Wilmington, CA. by immigrant parents from small ranchitos in Jalisco, Mexico, she was politicized and trained as a community organizer at the Labor/Community Strategy Center’s (LCSC) National School for Strategic Organizing at the age of 14.

 Jung Hee is a plotter, schemer and a dreamer for social justice.
-For over 20 years, she has been designing and leading communications strategies that help organizations win campaigns, change narratives and lift community voices.
+For over 20 years, she has been designing and leading strategies that help organizations win campaigns, change narratives and lift community voices.

 As a second generation Mexican-American from South Central Los Angeles, and a University of Southern California Alum, Gaby has been involved in youth civic engagement for over 9 years through research, organizing, and planning.